This article lays out the best hiking rain jackets for men in 2020, that are currently available on the market today.

 - Shaped cuffs with adjustable hook and loop tabs for ease of use with gloves or mitts

 - Adjustable hem to prevent weather entry and heat loss

-- MONTANE stuff sac perfect for storage on the move
+- Montane stuff sac perfect for storage on the move

 Best Uses: Hiking, backpacking, fastpacking, running, cycling

-The Montane Minimus is a bit of an outside bet in this top 10.
+The Montane Minimus is a bit of an outside bet in this list.
 It’s a very functional rain jacket that has most of everything you need in a good rain jacket.
 It sits at the higher end of the price range for a hiking rain jacket but again, well worth a look.

 The Minimus is an ultra-light rain shell jacket.
-It performs very well in terms of ventilation, and its waterproof capabilities also are listed by users to work very well.
+It performs very well in terms of ventilation, and its waterproof capabilities are also listed by users to work very well.